Spooky Story: The Legend of Security Deposit Hollow

 The Next Fall

-A year passed and Endicott had well forgotten all about his troubles.
+A year passed and Endicott had forgotten all about his troubles.
 The garden bloomed with success; the rain flowed down clean gutters.
 And the next September, the Smiths announced their intention to remain in the home another year.
-Endicott was once again thrilled, as they were good tenants who kept to themselves and were always on time with the rent.
+Endicott was thrilled, as they were good tenants who kept to themselves and were always on time with the rent.
 He oversaw the lease renewal with a practiced eye and conducted a thorough inspection of the property, writing a new conditions statement.
-There were no surprises; the property was well-maintained and the Smiths were careful renters.
+There were no surprises; the property was well-maintained, and the Smiths were careful renters.

 “En-di-cott!” he wailed, the sound filling the room, chilling the frightened landlord to the bone.
 “Endicott, where is my statement?”